MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 Projection Length = Dot Product(Plane Normal, View Direction)
 ```

 Great, now we have the Projection Lenght.
-We can use that to obtain the //Reflection Camera Position//:
+We can use that to obtain the *Reflection Camera Position*:

 ```csharp
 Reflection Camera Position = Camera Position — 2 * Plane Normal * Projection Length
 ```

-==== Reflection Camera View Matrix ====
+## Reflection Camera View Matrix

-In order to achieve the Reflection Camera View Matrix, we’ll need to calculate the //Reflection Camera Forward//.
-We can use the function ''%%Reflect(vector, normal)%%'' to get the reflection of a vector off a surface that has the specified normal.
+In order to achieve the Reflection Camera View Matrix, we’ll need to calculate the *Reflection Camera Forward*.
+We can use the function <b>`Reflect(vector, normal)`</b> to get the reflection of a vector off a surface that has the specified normal.

 ```csharp
 Reflection Camera Forward = Vector3.Reflect(Camera Forward, Plane Normal)
 ```

-After calculating the //Reflection Camera Forward//, the next step is to compute the //Reflection Camera Up//.
-We’ll again use the ''%%Vector3.Reflect%%'' function to reflect the camera's up vector off the plane's normal.
+After calculating the *Reflection Camera Forward*, the next step is to compute the *Reflection Camera Up*.
+We’ll again use the <b>`Vector3.Reflect`</b> function to reflect the camera's up vector off the plane's normal.

 ```csharp
 Reflection Camera Up = Vector3.Reflect(Camera Up, Plane Normal)
 ```

-With both the //Reflection Camera Position//, //Reflection Camera Forward// and //Reflection Camera Up// vectors calculated, we now have all the components necessary to construct the //Reflection Camera View Matrix//.
+With both the *Reflection Camera Position*, *Reflection Camera Forward* and *Reflection Camera Up* vectors calculated, we now have all the components necessary to construct the *Reflection Camera View Matrix*.

 ```csharp
 Reflection Camera View =